Tovorek/Awesome-Security-Analyst--Interview-Questions/README.md

     b)Can you provide a specific example of a rule or filter you might adjust, and explain your rationale for doing so?
 2) "Describe a situation where you used a SIEM solution to detect and respond to a security incident.
 What were the initial indicators that triggered the alert, and how did you proceed with the investigation and remediation?"

+3) Mention some ways through which a person can design a custom correlation rule to detect lateral movement within a network?